You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 The instructor will report the final term's grade unless the student has an approved audit

 Final term grades for asynchronous courses are uploaded to the student’s academic record in the Kolbe Portal after the end-of-semester exam has been completed.
 Grades are posted during the school’s monthly grade update cycle and do not appear immediately upon exam submission.
-The final term's grade will include grades for all Check for Understanding (CFU) and Major Assignment (MA) assignments due during that term, which are required for credit.
-Any incomplete or missing CFU or MA assignments will be factored into the grade as a zero once the end-of-semester exam is submitted.
+The final term's grade will include grades for all Check for Understanding (CFU) and Major Assignment (MA) assignments due during that term, which are required for credit, as well as any completed PAs.
+Any incomplete or missing CFU or MA assignments will be factored into the grade as a zero once the end-of-semester exam is submitted, and all unattempted PAs will be exempt and not factored into the grade.

 How can I ensure my student earns the "A" designation for their high school level Asynchronous course?